 Find out how to recycle you beanie here.

-Much discussion and research has been invested into the concept of a natural rubber wellington boot.
-We almost managed to bring our first natural collection to market back in 2020 but on arrival, the boots simply weren’t in a condition to be sold.
+After much discussion and research we almost managed to bring our first natural rubber welly collection to market back in 2020 but on arrival, the boots simply weren’t in a condition to be sold.
 At the time it felt like a big blow during what was the blowiest of years.
 But it made us ask the question ‘what if a wonky welly could be used for good?’
 Our Wonky Welly scheme launched in 2022 with the aim of channelling perfectly imperfect wellies back into circulation through donation schemes.
 Maybe you run a community gardening group, have a school den and lots of muddy feet or help city kids get a taste of farm life – whatever your need, we have a big pile of wonky wellies just waiting to be worn.
 We tested the concept with our friends at The Conker Crew by donating 10 pairs of wellies to their Swap Shop and it worked a treat!
-Email [email protected] to enquire about wonky welly donations.
+Email email@example.com to enquire about wonky welly donations.